ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/attributes.md

             .ContainingAttributeOfType<ValidateAntiForgeryTokenAttribute>()); // <---
 ```

-The action is still invoked in this test so we need to provide a non-null value for the **"LoginViewModel"** parameter.
-A better approach on testing action attributes (without having to specify the parameters) will be available in the next major release of the library. :)
+The action is still invoked in this test, so we need to provide a non-null value for the **"LoginViewModel"** parameter.
+A better approach for testing action attributes (without having to specify the parameters) will be available in the next major release of the library. :)

 Sometimes you may want to test specific property values of the attribute.
 You can use the **"PassingFor"** method: